He Watched It Sober.

 Let's get to it...

-As the Sons and Daughters of Satan prepare for their evening ritual of general debauchery, they drop some acid and then sacrifice a chicken to the great Cloven One -- because, according to their head guru, Horace Bones (Bhaskar), Satan was an acid-head, who apparently didn't like chickens all that much.
-While the wanton ceremony continues, when they catch a local girl spying on them, the gang of hooligans chase her down, catch her, and eyeball her lecherously before we fade to black ...
-The next morning, the girl, Sylvia Banner (Arlene Farber), stumbles back into town, and judging by her composure and painful gait, the bad guys did a little more than play tag in the dark.
+As the Sons and Daughters of Satan prepare for their evening ritual of general debauchery, they first drop some acid and then sacrifice a chicken to the great Cloven One -- because, according to their head guru, Horace Bones (Bhaskar), Satan was an acid-head, who apparently didn't like chickens all that much.
+While this wanton ceremony continues, when they catch a local girl spying on them, the gang of hooligans chase her down, catch her, and eyeball her lecherously before we fade to black ...
+The next morning, as the girl, Sylvia Banner (Arlene Farber), stumbles back into town, judging by her composure and painful gait, the bad guys did a little more than play tag in the dark.
 Yikes ...
-Since there's a new hydro-electric dam being constructed nearby, the town itself is nearly deserted because when the project is done, the entire valley will be under about 30-feet of water.
-Most of the villagers have already relocated, leaving only Mildred (Elizabeth Brooks), of Mildred's Bakery, and old Doc Banner (Richard Bowler), the local vet, and his two grandkids, Sylvia and Pete (Riley Mills).
+And since there's a new hydro-electric dam being constructed nearby, the town in question is nearly deserted because, when the project is done, the entire valley will be under about 30-feet of water by the end of the week.
+Most of the villagers have already relocated, leaving only Mildred (Elizabeth Brooks), of Mildred's Bakery, and old Doc Banner (Richard Bowler), the local vet, and his two grandkids, Sylvia, who we've met, and Pete (Riley Mills).
 Mildred hasn't left yet because she provides all the food for the construction workers at the dam and is romantically involved with the foreman, Roger Davis (Jack Damon).
 (Why the Banner's haven't left yet, who the hell knows.)
-When she finds Sylvia faltering around and takes her home, the girl refuses to say what happened.
+When she opens for the day and finds Sylvia faltering around and takes her home, the girl refuses to say what happened.

-Meanwhile, Horace and his troupe, about eight of them all together, have moved into town and takeover the abandoned hotel despite young Pete's warnings about all the rats.
-Undaunted, the group storm through the building, banging into every nook and cranny, driving the rats out into the open, where they catch and kill them, and, eventually, throw them over a spit and eat them.
+Meanwhile, Horace and his troupe, about eight of them all together, have moved into this near ghostown and takeover the abandoned hotel despite young Pete's warnings about all the rats.
+Undaunted, the group storms through the building, banging into every nook and cranny, driving the rats out into the open, where they catch and kill them; and, eventually, throw them over a spit and eat them.
 (Hey, geniuses; it might help if you skinned them first!)
 Soon tiring of rat-meat, the group starts raiding Mildred's bakery for some of her hearty meat pies.
-As the group continues to make a general nuisance of itself, realizing it must have been these hoodlums who attacked his granddaughter, Doc Banner, with shotgun in hand, heads over to the hotel to confront them.
+And as this group continues to make a general nuisance of itself, realizing it must have been these hoodlums who attacked his granddaughter, Doc Banner, with shotgun in hand, heads over to the hotel to confront them.
 Inside, Horace and Rollo (George Patterson) have turned on Shelley (Alex Mann), one of their own, whom they're torturing when Banner arrives.
-Quickly, the old man is disarmed, and while Silke (Iris Brooks) feeds him some LSD, the pregnant Molly (Rhonda Fultz), the mute Carrie (Lynn Lowry), the enigmatic Sue-Lin (Jadine Wong), the reluctant Andy (Tyde Kierney), and the bleeding Shelley watch and laugh as the tormenting continues...
+Quickly, the over-matched old man is disarmed, and while Silke (Iris Brooks) feeds him some LSD, the pregnant Molly (Rhonda Fultz), the mute Carrie (Lynn Lowry), the enigmatic Sue-Lin (Jadine Wong), the reluctant Andy (Tyde Kierney), and the bleeding Shelley, watch and laugh as the tormenting continues...

 Having recently seen footage from the Middle East of several children who had contracted hydro-phobia/rabies, Durston felt it would make a great basis for a horror film.
 His original premise was to have a small, isolated town face a violent rabies outbreak.
 However, right around the same time, Charles Manson and the Spahn Ranch irregulars were also making bloody headlines, so Durston added a group of hippie Satanists into the mix.
 (I assume he made them Satanists to separate them from the good hippies, although I'm not convinced there are such things.)
 He delivered a script, under the working title Phobia, which was subsequently approved, and shooting commenced at an abandoned sanitarium clinic -- kind of like the Kellogg Clinic from The Road to Wellville, and the dilapidated state of the buildings basically allowed the production a free hand to run amok and do as much damage as they pleased.

-When filming was finished, Durston turned the film over to Gross, who didn't like the film's black comedy elements and cut the film without Durston's consent.
-The tinkering continued when one of his assistants, Barney Cohen, inadvertently gave it a new title, I Drink Your Blood, to match its double feature, I Eat Your Skin: Two Great Blood Horrors.
-To Rip Out Your Guts.
-(Of course if it were released today it would read: 2 Great Blood Horrors / 2 Rip Out Your Guts.)
-Even after all of that, Gross still wasn't satisfied, and a few more changes were in store before the film hit the theaters, but that'll have to wait for a bit as we know rejoin our review already in progress...
+When filming was finished, Durston turned the film over to Gross, who didn't like the film's black comedy elements, and so, cut the film without Durston's consent.
+This tinkering continued when one of the producer's assistants, Barney Cohen, inadvertently gave it a new title, I Drink Your Blood, to match its double-feature, I Eat Your Skin: Two Great Blood Horrors to Rip Out Your Guts!
+(Of course if it were released today it would read: 2 Great Blood Horrors 2 Rip Out Your Guts.)
+Even after all of that, Gross still wasn't satisfied, and a few more changes were in store before the film hit the theaters, but that'll have to wait for a bit as we know rejoin our review when those dastardly nogoodniks finally let the old man go.

-When they finally let the old man go, Pete, who saw the whole thing, manages to get him all the way home before grandpa finally has his freak-out.
+Pete, who saw the whole thing, gathers his dosed-up elder and manages to get him all the way home before the victim finally has his freak-out.
 Not one to let his family be taken advantage of by Satanic Hippies twice in one day, Pete takes up the shotgun and heads back to the hotel to go all John Wayne on their hippy asses.
-But on the way, he is confronted by a rabid dog, and when it attacks, he manages to kill it with the gun.
+But on the way, he is confronted by a rabid dog; and when it attacks, he manages to kill it with the shotgun.
 Shaken, and out of ammo, he heads back home.
-Having overheard the shots, Sylvia scolds him first, and then warns her brother to stay away from the carcass or risk the danger of a rabies infection and the horrors of [cue dramatic sting] HYDRO-PHOBIA!
+Having overheard the shots, Sylvia scolds her brother for such foolish behavior, and then warns him to stay away from the carcass or risk the danger of a rabies infection and the horrors of [cue dramatic sting] HYDRO-PHOBIA!
 With that, Pete then hits upon a plan ...
 Stealing some of his grandfather's equipment, he first fills a syringe full of the dogs tainted blood -- or slobber, or whatever -- and then secretly injects it into the pies Mildred baked for the commune.
-And soon enough, they're chowing down on them -- except for Andy, who is feeling guilty and sneaks off to apologize to Sylvia.
+And soon enough, they're all chowing down on them -- except for Andy, who is feeling guilty and sneaks off to apologize to Sylvia.

 "Sorry about that whole gang-rape thing.
-But do you think there's any chance we could still go steady?"
+But do you think there's a chance we could still go steady?"

-Those who did eat the infected pies are soon sick with the dreaded HYDRO-PHOBIA! and rapidly go stark-raving bonkers.
-Everybody starts drooling, badly, and most of them begin to express themselves through homicidal tendencies.
-The first to go is Shelley, whose dismembered leg Rollo takes up, and uses it to chase Silke out of the house while swinging the limb over his head like a demented caveman!
-As the infection quickly spread, the small town is soon overrun with rabid, drooling, and spluttering hippies.
+Those who did eat the infected pies are soon overcome with the dreaded HYDRO-PHOBIA! and rapidly go stark-raving bonkers.
+Everybody starts drooling, badly, and most of them begin to express themselves homicidally and other anti-social tendencies.
+The first to go is Shelley, whose dismembered leg Rollo takes up and uses it like a club to chase Silke out of the house, swinging the limb over his head like some demented caveman!
+As the infection quickly spreads, the small town is soon overrun with rabid, drooling, and spluttering hippies.

-Watching all of this from her store, Sylvia grows worried, and not realizing the true scope of the danger, she calls Roger, who sends some of his crew over to check on her and roust the hippies out of town.
+Watching all of this from her store, a worried Sylvia, not realizing the true scope of the danger, calls Roger, who sends some of his crew over to check on her and roust those bums out of town.
 But while heading to the rescue, the posse of roughnecks stumble upon Silke, who is hot to trot (-- in a biblical sense).
 And as most of the crew go with her for a roll in the bushes (-- in a biblical sense), two of the men check out the hotel before taking their turn (-- in a biblical sense).
 Once inside, they're ambushed and killed by Bones (-- in a not so biblical sense).
 The others, meanwhile, take Silke back to the construction site, where she basically -- well, she takes all takers (-- in an extremely biblical sense).
 Wow.
-Then, the long night gets even longer as all the workers she has sex with contract the disease, too, leaving only Roger, Mildred, Andy, Sylvia and Pete as the only ones not infected.
-And Doc Banner -- but he's currently stuck to the barn door with a pitchfork through the neck!
+Then, the long night gets even longer as all the workers she has sex with contract the disease, too, leaving only Roger, Mildred, Andy, Sylvia and Pete as the only ones not infected -- and Doc Banner, but he's currently stuck to the barn door with a pitchfork through his neck!

-As the infected ransack and rampage through the town, you'd almost think the director was trying to draw a correlation between these scenes and the earlier scenes of the rat hunt, but it's not quite deliberate enough.
+As the infected drooligans ransack and rampage through town, you'd almost think the director was trying to draw a correlation between these scenes and the earlier scenes of the rat hunt, but it's not quite deliberate enough.
 Sheesh.
 We GET it.
-(We're using sledgehammers to change light bulbs again.)
-And as we spin out of control toward the climax, Roger inexplicably abandons his girlfriend to go for help; Sue-Lin immolates herself to be topical; Bones and Rollo, who at some point abandoned the dismembered leg for an axe, battle to the death to see who can slobber the most; Carrie attacks a woman with an electric carving knife; then Molly takes drastic measures before she fully succumbs to the rabies by stabbing herself through her belly -- and I remind everyone she was critically pregnant; and Andy, Sylvia and Pete try to hole up with Mildred in her bakery -- only the owner's so scared she won't let them in!
+Stop punching me in the face already!
+Moving on, as we spin out of control toward the climax, Roger inexplicably abandons his girlfriend to go for help; Sue-Lin immolates herself to be topical; Bones and Rollo, who at some point abandoned the dismembered leg for an axe, battle to the death to see who can out-slobber the other; Carrie attacks a woman with an electric carving knife; then Molly takes drastic measures before she fully succumbs to the rabies by stabbing herself through her belly -- and I remind everyone she was critically pregnant; and Andy, Sylvia and Pete try to hole up with Mildred in her bakery -- only the owner's too scared and won't let them in!

 "Well, what can you say?
 At least the poor bastards have been put out of their misery.
 [Because] death by HYDRO-PHOBIA! is agony."